Nonosweeper MINESWEEPER Nonosweeper - play Minesweeper with Nonograms

 Strategy

 Although it's a simple game, there are plenty of ways of increasing your odds of winning or shaving a fraction of a second off your high score.
-There are numerous strategy guides available, ranging from the very good to the truly awful!
+There is a strategy guide in the Authoritative Minesweeper Wiki, and some more tips for advanced players here.

 The mathematics of Minesweeper